improve-ai/swift-ranker/README.md

 # Improve AI for iOS

-## Fast AI Decisions for Swift and Objective C
+## AI Decisions in Swift and Objective C

 Lift revenue, performance, user retention, or any other metric with fast AI decisions.
 It's like an AI *if/then* statement.